IDCubed/oms-inside/CONTRIBUTING.md

    ```

 4. For JavaScript and Angular expressions in the html, make sure to add tests.
    Patches and features will not be accepted without tests.
-If you're running `grunt watch` while developing (and you should be!), you should see these fail in the terminal window where you ran `grunt watch`.
+If you're running `grunt dev` while developing (and you should be!), you should see these fail in the terminal window where you ran `grunt dev`.

    For more, see TODO(how to write tests).